 Duduan 獨斷 "Definitions [in government and administration]" is a short handbook on the political institutions and rules of government ("constitution") of ancient China until the Later Han period 後漢 (25-220).
-It is traditionally attributed to the scholar Cai Yong 蔡邕 from the very end of the Han period.
-Yet already the compilers of the collectanea Siku quanshu 四庫全書 were aware that the received version cannot have been written by Cai Yong but must be of a somewhat later date.
-The oeuvre of Cai Yong is very rich and includes rhapsodies, poems, odes, tomb inscriptions, memorials to the throne, letters, and treatises like the Shihai 釋誨, Xuyue 敘樂, Nüxun 女訓, Nüjie 女誡, Zhuanshi 篆勢, or the Quanxue 勸學.
+It is traditionally attributed to the scholar Cai Yong 蔡邕 (132-192) from the very end of the Han period.
+The compilers of the series Siku quanshu 四庫全書, however, were aware that the received version cannot have been written by Cai Yong but must be of a somewhat later date.
+The oeuvre of Cai Yong is very rich and includes rhapsodies, poems, odes, tomb inscriptions, memorials to the throne, letters, and treatises like the Shihui 釋誨, Xuyue 敘樂, Nüxun 女訓, Nüjie 女誡, Zhuanshi 篆勢, or the Quanxue 勸學.

-The Duduan is included in the collectanea Baichuan xuehai 百川學海, Gujin yishi 古今逸史, Gezhi congshi 格致叢書, Han-Wei congshu 漢魏叢書, Congshu jicheng 叢書集成, Sibu congkan 四部叢刊.
-These editions are based on several prints, one from the Baojing Studio 抱經堂, one faksimile of a Song print by the Ming period scholar Liu Xun 劉遜, and one from Jin Weiyuan 金維垣.
+The Duduan is included in the series Baichuan xuehai 百川學海, Gujin yishi 古今逸史, Gezhi congshi 格致叢書, Han-Wei congshu 漢魏叢書, Congshu jicheng 叢書集成, Sibu congkan 四部叢刊.
+These editions are based on several prints, one from the Baojing Studio 抱經堂, one facsimile of a Song print by the Ming-period scholar Liu Xun 劉遜, and one from Jin Weiyuan 金維垣.